 Henry had broken with Church order to divorce and remarry.
 He wanted to sire a male heir and provide for a stable transition to the next generation.
 Leaving the Catholic Church, however, created massive instability for England for the next two centuries.

 Many members of the royal family, including several who were in line to inherit the Crown, remained Catholic, leading to power struggles.
-Elizabeth even had her own half sister, the Catholic Mary Queen of Scots killed as part of those struggles.
+Elizabeth even had her own cousin, the Catholic Mary Queen of Scots killed as part of those struggles.

 The English Protestant reformation which Henry began also led to religious radicals pushing the government even further.
 They argued that the Anglican Church remained “too Catholic” in its doctrine and practices.
 They fought for a purer form of Protestantism like Luther and Calvin were promoting on the continent.
 These Puritans would eventually start the English Civil War and would also be a large part of the colonization movement.

 Britain Gets Interested in Colonization

 Seeing the literally tons of gold, silver, and other valuables that Spain brought back from its American colonies, many British adventurers thought it might not be a bad idea to get their own piece of the action.
 Spain had done its best to explore, conquer, and colonize as much of the Americas as quickly as it could.
 But after a century, there were still many hundreds of miles of coast that had only seen an occasional explorer, with no real settlements.
 Deciding that possession of the land through occupied colonies was a path to riches and power, Britain got into the colony game.
 Armed with a powerful navy, British colonists spread all over the world.
 North America was only one destination.
 Others were the Caribbean, India, Africa, and the far east.